satuhyva/SWAPLINGS/PrivacyPolicy.md

 ## Usage of personal data.
 The personal data is only used to identify users that try to login to the app.

+## Persona data deletion instructions:
+If a user wishes to remove personal data from the SWAPLING APP database, the user can click the respective "REMOVE MY ACCOUNT" when logged in.